-Setting up a professional website and all of the other branding necessities are easier than ever before, and functions like email, analytics, and record keeping can be synced to work together seamlessly.
+Setting up a professional website and all of the other branding necessities is easier than ever before, and functions like email, analytics, and record-keeping can be synced to work together seamlessly.

-As one of the most important parts of getting paid for your work shouldn’t handling AR and sales invoicing should be just as fast and seamless?
+As one of the most important parts of getting paid for your work shouldn’t handle AR and sales invoicing should be just as fast and seamless?

-You may think that professional invoicing isn’t necessary for an SMB.
-After all, your customers know you and business is conducted on a handshake.
+You may think that professional invoicing isn’t necessary for a remote work SEO company.
+After all, your relationship with your workers is pretty relaxed and open.

-Perhaps you feel that it’s no big deal because you’re an eCommerce shop and it won’t affect things like content creation and SEO.
+Perhaps you feel that it’s no big deal because you’re an SEO security company and it won’t affect things like trust between your company and your workers.
 That line of thinking is a mistake.

 Let’s find out why.

 **Thanks to Steve Toth for sharing some of these great tips on his blog SEO Notebook.
 Check out Steve’s badass newsletter for more info on SEO and marketing.**

 Having a well-designed, professional invoicing system makes any size or type of business look more polished and professional.